suisuyy/learn/doc/note/else.md

 ### manual apply cert
 1.Create a 2048-bit RSA public/private key pair.
-2.Generate a certificate signing request (CSR) that embeds your public key.
+2.CSR Generate a certificate signing request (CSR) that embeds your public key.
-3.Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain.
+3.CERT Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain.
 4.Install your final certificate in a non-web-accessible place such as /etc/ssl (Linux and Unix) or wherever IIS requires it (Windows).